Answers about Rabies

 If you have been

-vaccinated previously with one of the currently licensed vaccines, then you
+vaccinated previously with one of the currently licensed vaccines, you

-will need two booster doses of vaccine.
+will still need two booster doses of rabies vaccine.
 The first dose should be given as

 soon as possible and the second dose three days later.
-However, rabies
+Rabies

 What are the side effects